-Once you have familiarized yourself with the consulting employer of your choice, built a relationship with the firm through event participation and networking and have compiled your application, it’s time to send it out.
+Once you have familiarized yourself with the consulting employer of your choice (in your case that might be McKinsey, BCG, or Bain), built a relationship with the firm through event participation and networking, and have compiled your application, it’s time to send it out.
 To maximize your chances of passing the screening stage, you have to be strategic about it by applying four general principles:

 - Apply to the right office